Only when you know what you do, can you do what you want. (Moshé Feldenkrais)

 Moshé Feldenkrais was a doctor in applied physics, mechanical engineer, and judo black belt and saw the human body as a holistic entity—a “moving machine with a soul.”
 His aim was to make movement possible, easy, and pleasant, by following the principle of achieving maximum results with minimal effort.
 By moving more efficiently, individuals can free up resources – their potential – and do things they would otherwise never accomplish.

-The Feldenkrais method follows free, organic learning, as we have done as babies and children do to acquire basic skills.
+The Feldenkrais method follows free, organic learning, as we have done as babies, and which children use to acquire basic skills.
 It often disrupts ingrained movement habits, where they hinder more than they help.
-While developing movement habits is essential for our functioning as humans, they can become problematic if limited to a single approach and even lead to discomfort or pain.
+While movement habits are essential for our functioning as humans, they can become problematic if limited to a single approach and then even lead to discomfort or pain.
 In Feldenkrais sessions, movements are performed slowly and mindfully.
 This encourages the nervous system to dismantle complex body coordination and reconstruct more effective movement patterns.
 Leveraging the brain’s neuroplasticity, this approach promotes lifelong learning.
 It is a safe, sustainable, and enjoyable way to expand and refine our skills through individual or group sessions, simply by paying full attention during gentle and exploratory movements.

 The Feldenkrais method synergises learnings from various scientific disciplines such as: physics, biology, biomechanics, neurosciences, anthropology, developmental psychology and sociology.